wajeht/powerlifting.gg/README.md

 # 🤔 Technical Why?

-`JavaScript` does not suck.
-Most developers ~~(You)~~ have skill issues and suck at writing `JavaScript`.
-Here is a very simple multi-tenancy application with each tenant operating with its own subdomain.
+`JavaScript` ain't as bad as some folks make it out to be.
+Most devs ~~(You have skill issues)~~ just need to up their game and get better at it, you know?
+Check out this slick multi-tenancy app we whipped up, with each tenant rocking its own subdomain.

-How cool is that?
-I'd say it is pretty cool!
+Pretty sweet, huh?

-We're using traditional server-side rendering with `Vue` as a client on some parts of the app where it makes complete sense and needs extensive interactivity.
-With a combination of modern tools like `Tailwind`, `Vitest`, `Playwright`, and more, your imagination is the limit.
+We're rocking classic `server-side` rendering, but spicing things up with Vue on the client side where it really shines.
+And we're not holding back on the tools either `Tailwind`, `Vitest`, `Playwright`, you name it.
+Sky's the limit!

 You might be asking: why not use `Next`, `Nuxt`, or some other `meta-framework`?
 This project seems like a hack and blah blah blah.

 SHUT UP!

-This whole codebase is `readable`, `extensible`, `testable`, and lastly, there is no damn `MAGIC` under the hood!
+This project ain't no hack job.
+It's `clean`, it's `scalable`, it's `testable` and guess what?
+No black magic under the hood.
+So zip it, haters!

 # 💻 Development